googoogaga9/pokemmo-bot/README.md

 # pokemmo-bot
-Beats the game with no hands.
+Beat the game with no hands.

 # macOS / Linux
 ## Create a virtual environment (run once)